pawroc/ldd/Linux_Drivers_Model.md

 ## sysfs

 Enabled in kernel if compiled with `CONFIG_SYSFS`.
-Can be accessed by doing `mount -t sysfs syfs /sysfs`
+Can be accessed by doing `mount -t sysfs sysfs /sysfs`

 ### sysfs attributes